3rror404/pkt-docs/docs/mining/index.md

 # Mining

+PKT is mined using PacketCrypt.

-PacketCrypt is a _bandwidth hard proof of work_, this means it requires lots of bandwidth to mine.
+PacketCrypt is a bandwidth hard proof of work, this means it requires lots of bandwidth to mine.
-Miners collaborate with one another by sending small messages (called _Announcements_ (often referred to as "anns")) and the sending of these messages requires a large amount of _bandwidth_.
+Miners collaborate with one another by sending small pieces of data (called Announcements (often referred to as "anns")) and the sending of these announcements requires a large amount of bandwidth.

 Miners who are working in collaboration with one another are members of a mining pool, therefore all mining of PacketCrypt utilises mining pools.